yy140/mastery-quiz/fixing_problems.md

 * (It's very important to note that making slow progress is OK.
 If you've made a bit of progress on the problem in the last 20 minutes, maybe continue with what you're doing.)

+* 'Making progress' can mean things like changing your code in response to an error message, being able to implement a small requirement, finding useful information in the course materials or through Google.

 * If you haven't made any progress for 20 minutes, use the **[problem solving guide](https://makersacademy.teachable.com/courses/256825/lectures/3989121)**.

 ## When I run the automated tests with `rspec`, they fail